Real People Stories – Helen

 Success with Scalp Cooling

 But it persisted.
 And here I am, 5 weeks after my last chemotherapy session, still with a head full of hair.
 Chemo is not fun, and I had a few low points during my treatment (including 10 days in the hospital because of the side effects).
-But looking in the mirror and seeing someone I know, being able to go shopping and meet friends get tested, all without being immediately recognised as an HPV cancer patient, was an absolute blessing.
+But looking in the mirror and seeing someone I know, being able to go shopping and meet friends get checked, all without being immediately recognised as a patient, was an absolute blessing.

 Dealing with Hair Loss